wrymaszewski/trop/README.md

 - [ ] mobile version

 ## CLI commands
-  The project will be soon deployed, however now it can be previewed on a local machine.
+ The App is now deployed at: https://trackyourtops.herokuapp.com It can be previewed on a local machine.
 Steps required are listed below:
   1. Download and install [Anaconda](https://www.anaconda.com/download/#linux)
   2. Create a virual environent in your terminal: `conda create --name <environment_name>`
   2. Activate the environment: `activate <environment_name>` (Windows) or `source activate <environment_name>` (MacOS, Linux)